oyname/oyname.github.io/api/06_advanced/addon_ref.md

 ### Important

 `engine_core` must not link any AddOn library — not even as a convenience.
-AddOn libraries belong in `engine_addon_adapters` or in the application target.
+AddOn libraries belong in the application target or a purpose-specific aggregate target.
 Violating this rule creates hidden circular dependencies between core and concrete implementations.

 ---